Red Rodney: Biography

 Born in Philadelphia, Pennsylvania, he became a professional musician at 15, working in the mid-1940s for the big bands of Jerry Wald, Jimmy Dorsey, Georgie Auld, Elliot Lawrence, Benny Goodman, and Les Brown.
 He was inspired by hearing Dizzy Gillespie and Charlie Parker to change his style to bebop, moving on to play with Claude Thornhill, Gene Krupa, and Woody Herman.
 He was Jewish.

 He accepted an invitation from Charlie Parker to join his quintet and was a member of the band from 1949 to 1951.
 Being the only white member of the group, when playing in the southern United States he was billed as "Albino Red" as a ruse to avoid prejudice against mixed race musical combos.
 During this time he recorded extensively.

 During the 1950s, he worked as a bandleader in Philadelphia and recorded with Ira Sullivan.
 He became addicted to heroin and started a pattern of dropping in and out of jazz.
+At one point, he disguised himself as an US Army disbursement officer, General Arnold T. MacIntyre, whose appearance was similar to his own.
+In this guise, he robbed the Atomic Energy Commission of some $10,000; he was later caught and served prison time.

 During 1969, Rodney played in Las Vegas with fellow Woody Herman colleague, trombonist Bill Harris, as part of the Flamingo casino house band led by Russ Black.
 Similar work continued through 1972.

 In the early 1970s he was bankrupted by medical costs following a stroke.
 He returned to jazz.
 In 1975 he was incarcerated in Lexington, Kentucky for drug offenses.
 While jailed he gave music lessons to guitarist Wayne Kramer of the MC5.